ManojRamanan/file-upload-validator/README.md

 </dependency>

 Replace the values with the appropriate group ID, artifact ID, and version for your project.

 Usage

-    Import the necessary classes:
+## Import the necessary classes:

-java

 import com.example.fileuploadvalidator.FileUploadValidator;
 import com.example.fileuploadvalidator.FileValidationResult;
 import com.example.fileuploadvalidator.FileValidationRule;

-    Create an instance of FileUploadValidator:
+## Create an instance of FileUploadValidator:

-java

 FileUploadValidator validator = new FileUploadValidator();

-    Define validation rules:
+## Define validation rules:

-java

 FileValidationRule rule = new FileValidationRule()
     .allowedExtensions("jpg", "png")